Mikhail Gutseriev: Media

 In 2010 Gutseriev became the key player in the broadcasting market of the Russian Federation, owning a total of eight Media and Radio stations.

 In June 2012 he acquired broadcasting stations "Просто Радио" (Moscow, 94 FM) and "Dobriye Pesni" (Moscow, 94.4 FM) from Alexander Lebedev.
 In January 2013 it became known that 75% of the shares of Krutoy Media Holding (Love Radio, Radio Dacha and Taxi FM) were purchased by Gutseriev while the remaining 25% were kept by Igor Krutoy.
 In November 2013 he acquired Finam FM Broadcasting station (Moscow, 99.6 FM), which together with"Vostok FM" and "Vesna FM" formed Izyum Holding.
 In January 2017 Mikhail Gutseriev became an owner of Bridge Media Group, one of the largest television holdings of the country that includes number of the popular music channels.

+Production

+Mikhail Gutseriev is a producer for different shows, TV programs and music videos.
+They include The Thousand and One Nights or Territory of Love, A New Year’s Tale New Year’s musicals on NTV Channel, Sing in Your Soul talent show, Victoria Russian National Music Award, Chanson of the Year Award, Big Love classical music concert, New Music pop music show, Radio Dacha Songs show, Stars of the East, Big Love Show, Razgulay Show, Velvet Chanson, Night of Happy Hopes charitable Christmas shows, Winter Show.
+He also acted as a producer for Ani Lorak DIVA show, The Wight Swan and Anna Karenina films, REKA FEST festivals and BRIDGE TV NEED FOR FEST in Turkey, produced Russian national football team hymn, Grammy Award exhibition in Russia and other projects.

+Mikhail Gutseriev Production Center received an award from RU.TV Channel as the best production center of the year.
+In 2022 TopHit Music Award named Mikhail Gutseriev Production Center Record Label of the Year.